railsgirls/guides.railsgirls.com/_pages/sinatra.md

 GET /?what=flat+white&cost=3.50 HTTP/1.1
 {% endhighlight %}

+{% coach %}
-**Coach:** Talk about where the parameter names come from and what the question mark is doing.
+Talk about where the parameter names come from and what the question mark is doing.
+{% endcoach %}

 If it's not quite working, make sure your code looks like [this code](http://tjmcewan.github.io/coffeecalc/snippets/html_form.rb.txt).